Table of Contents

-Given their handiness, we wanted to test a few of the best options from the most well-known brands to find the best bluetooth record player of them all.
+Given their handiness, we wanted to test a few record player options from the most well-known brands to find the best Bluetooth record player of them all.
 SPY has spent several weeks going in-depth with four different record players to determine which is the best.
+Top Cyber Monday Deals %title% List Price:%original_price% Price:%price% You Save:%discount_amount% (%discount_percent%) SPY may receive a commission.

 Here’s what we’re going to cover: